annekao/TrojanStars/README.md

-LifeMeter by Team TrojanStars
+Time Tracker by Team TrojanStars
 ===========

-LifeMeter is a Chrome Extension made by 5 USC students for Trojanhacks-a 24 hour hackathon.
+Time Tracker is a Chrome Extension made by 5 USC students for Trojanhacks-a 24 hour hackathon.
 The extension is a pop-up that displays time spent in different categories of web browsing.
 The overall purpose for users is to self-evaluate web browsing produtivity.

 ###Categories